 In and of themselves, conflicts of interest are not necessarily bad.
 They become bad when there is a failure to disclose the nature of the conflict.
 As a very vivid example, I am a fee-only financial advisor who sells no product and receives no referral fees.
 Is it possible that I could have conflicts of interest?
-The answer of course is yes, but the key to the regulations are intended to be sure that the advisor discloses those conflicts so the client can make an intelligent decision as to what’s best for them, not the advisor.
+The answer of course is yes.
+Industry regulations ensure that the advisor disclose any conflicts so the client can make an intelligent decision as to what’s best for them, not the advisor.

-A good example might be a sales-professional who has convinced the client she needs $1 million of term life insurance.
-One insurance company may pay her a 10% commission, another company pay a 15% commission and let’s say another pays a 25% commission.
+A good example might be a sales professional who has convinced a client they need $1 million of term life insurance.
+One insurance company may pay a 10% commission, another company pays a 15% commission, and a third company pays a 25% commission.
 Let’s go one step further and assume for the moment that the quality of the insurance product is the same in each and every case.

-Does the sales professional have an obligation to disclose that the commissions differ by the company selected?
-I truly believe the answer is yes and once the client understands that the policies have the same level of quality, the client and the sales professional can decide as to how to proceed from there.
+Does the sales professional have an obligation to disclose that the commissions differ based on the company selected?
+I truly believe the answer is yes.
+Once the client understands that the policies have the same level of quality, the client and the sales professional can decide as to how to proceed from there.

 The brokerage industry has fought this definition for years and continues to do so.
-Thanks to the NAPFA (National Association of Personal Financial Advisors), the CFP Board of standards and other organizations who claim to represent the client, we have attempted to warn the general public to specifically request from any advisor any conflicts of interest that may exist before implementing any recommendation
+Thanks to the National Association of Personal Financial Advisors (NAPFA), the Certified Financial Planner (CFP) Board of Standards and other organizations who claim to represent the client, we have attempted to warn the general public to specifically request from any advisor any conflicts of interest that may exist before implementing any recommendation.

 Most financial plans cannot be completed without the sale of product, with rare exception.
 Product in and of itself is not bad.
 In fact, it is necessary in probably 90% of the situations in which I’ve been involved both in financial planning and pre-and post-retirement planning.

 Begin with a written plan.
 Before you buy any product to protect your family or implement a plan, ask the advisor if they have any conflicts of interest.
-If you are already beyond that point, weather it is life insurance, long-term care insurance, annuities or investments, etc. ask the advisor how he/she arrived at his/her recommendation.
+If you are already beyond that point, whether it is life insurance, long-term care insurance, annuities, or investments, ask the advisor how they arrived at their recommendation.